-20. The University will not be in breach of its obligations under its contract with you, nor liable to you for any loss caused to you under this agreement which results from events which are beyond the University's reasonable control, such as: a pandemic (Covid-19 or otherwise), epidemic or local health emergency necessitating measures to reduce risks of infection or illness; industrial action; acts of God; acts of terrorism; or failure or delay by third party suppliers and subcontractors.
+19. The University will not be in breach of its obligations under its contract with you, nor liable to you for any loss caused to you under this agreement which results from events which are beyond the University's reasonable control, such as: a pandemic (including Covid-19), an epidemic, or a local health emergency necessitating measures to reduce risks of infection or illness; industrial action; acts of God; acts of terrorism or failure or delay by third party suppliers and subcontractors.
 In such circumstances the University will take reasonable steps to mitigate the impact on you and to restore services.